laurci/Sumo-Robot-Arduino-Library/readme.md

 like you would like, this very simple and efficient way to make your sumo robot, just better!
 We present to you, the first version of:
-* The Arduino Sumo Robot Library * !
+The Arduino Sumo Robot Library!
 It's a quick way to make your sumo robot better, make it think faster, make decisions better, control it more easily!
 Shrink your very complicated software